Advances in Phonons: From Band Topology to Phonon Chirality

-That said, the interpretation of certain experimentally observed phenomena attributed to topological and chiral phonons remain the subject of active debate.
-In some cases, a careful re-evaluation is necessary to ensure that the interpretations are fully consistent with the underlying physical mechanisms.
-In this article, we aim to give an overview of theoretical and experimental progresses on topological and chiral phonons in crystalline materials, whose energy spectrum spans from zero to tens of Terahertz.
-The structure of this review is organized below: Section \ref{Sec.I} will briefly overview theoretical and experimental fundations of phonons in crystalline materials.
+In this review, we aim to give an overview of theoretical and experimental progresses on topological and {circularly polarized} phonons in crystalline materials, whose energy spectrum spans from zero to tens of Terahertz.
+The structure of this review is organized below: Section \ref{Sec.I} will briefly overview theoretical and experimental {foundations} of phonons in crystalline materials.
 Section \ref{Sec.II} will introduce topological band theory and topological phonons in 3D.
-Section \ref{Sec.III} will focus on topological phonons in in low-dimensions.
+Section \ref{Sec.III} will focus on topological phonons in low-dimensions.
 Topological phonons in realistic materials will be discussed in Section \ref{secIV}.
-Section \ref{sec:V} introduce phonon (pseudo-)angular momentum and consequences of the (pseudo-)angular momentum conservation.
-We will also introduce the distinctions between two key concepts for chiral phonons in detail, $e.g.$, angular momentum and pseudo-angular momentum.
-The fundamental connection between topological phonons and chiral phonons will also be discussed.
-Parallel progress in experimental explorations on topological phonons and chiral phonns will be selected reviewed in Sec. \ref{Sec:VIexp}.
-We will close the article with theoretical and experimental perspectives on topological and chiral phonons in Sec. \ref{sec:VI}.
+Section \ref{sec.V} introduce phonon (pseudo-)angular momentum and consequences of the (pseudo-)angular momentum conservation.
+We will also introduce the distinctions between two key concepts for {circularly polarized} phonons in detail, $e.g.$, angular momentum and pseudo-angular momentum.
+The fundamental connection between topological phonons and {circularly polarized} phonons will also be discussed.
+Parallel progress in experimental explorations on topological phonons and {circularly polarized} phonons will be {selectivelly} reviewed in Sec.~\ref{Sec.VIexp}.
+We will close the article with theoretical and experimental perspectives on topological and {circularly polarized} phonons in Sec. \ref{sec:VII}.